mirzaalihussain2/caesar_cipher/README.md

 # API information

 ## Routes
-This API serves only two routes:
+The backend API serves only two routes:
 - `/encrypt`
 - `/decrypt`

-For understanding the app structure, begin with the [@encrypt.py](backend/app/encrypt.py) and [@decrypt.py](backend/app/decrypt.py) files that correspond to these routes.
+For understanding the backend structure, begin with the [@encrypt.py](backend/app/encrypt.py) and [@decrypt.py](backend/app/decrypt.py) files that correspond to these routes.
 <br><br>

 #### Smoke test